SharedSmally/doc/1app/cxx/docker.md

 - ADD  does that same but in addition, it also supports 2 other sources.
      - A URL instead of a local file/directory.
      - Extract tar from the source directory into the destination.

+### RUN vs CMD vs ENTRYPOINT
+- RUN: executes commands and creates new image layers.
+- CMD: sets the command and its parameters to be executed by default after the container is started. it can be replaced by docker run command line parameters.
+- ENTRYPOINT: configures the command to run when the container starts, similar to CMD from a functionality perspective.
+- SHELL: set the shell command used by the shell form of commands

 ## Docker CLI
 - Management Commands: